 Current treatment options for MLD are focused on managing disease manifestations such as seizures.
 Bone marrow transplantation remains controversial, and the effectiveness of enzyme replacement therapy may be limited due to difficulties crossing the blood-brain barrier.
 Other treatments under ongoing investigation include hematopoietic stem cell transplantation and fetal umbilical cord blood transplantation.

 Preferred test for detection of metachromatic leukodystrophy

 Decreased enzyme levels indicate an individual is affected with metachromatic leukodystrophy (MLD).
-Note that individuals with pseudoarylsulfatase A deficiency can have results in this range, but are otherwise unaffected with MLD.
+Note that individuals with pseudodeficiency of arylsulfatase A can have results in this range, but are otherwise unaffected with MLD.

 Abnormal results should be confirmed using CTSA / Ceramide Trihexosides and Sulfatides, Urine.
 If molecular confirmation is desired, consider molecular genetic testing ARSAZ / ARSA Gene, Full Gene Analysis.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is not reliable in identifying carriers due both to analytical variation and unusual genetic variants.